Lego Monkie Kid: Others

-This series also reference other characters from Journey to the West and the Investiture of the Gods such as the Buddha (如來佛), Guanyin (觀音), Ao Ji (敖吉), the Rhino King (犀牛王), the Four Heavenly Kings (四大天王), and Ao Bing (敖丙).

 Toy line

 Construction sets

 According to BrickLink, The Lego Group has released 47 playsets and promotional packs based on the Lego Monkie Kid theme.

 A Hero is Born sets

 In 2020, eight sets were released on 16 May 2020 and were based on the TV special titled A Hero is Born.
 A total of eight sets including the Monkey King Warrior Mech, Demon Bull King and Monkie Kid's Team Secret HQ were released.
 Senior Design Director of Lego Simon Lucas, discussed the Demon Bull King set, and explained "The Demon Bull is such an iconic demon and kept coming up in our conversation.
 So we wanted to include him as the main demon in this season," adding that "... we wanted to reinvent him in a brand new way, because LEGO is the perfect way to do that.
 So now we heard from the kids, 'That's definitely the Bull Demon, but I've never seen him like that before.
 He's now half cyborg and half bull, and that's really cool."
 In addition, two promotional polybags, the Monkie Kid's Delivery Bike and Build Your Own Monkey King, were released.
 On December 31, 2021, A Hero is Born sets were retired in the Lego stores.